zpainter/iassist/content/about/general-assembly-minutes-2004.md

 section on training needs and resources.
 A report will also be prepared for the IQ outlining the activities of the committee.

-ii\.
+ii.
 Membership Committee - S Giles: 249 members, represents a 13% increase.
 102 have been members for at least 4 years.
 Looking at regional structure - proposal put forward to the Administrative committee to expand the Australia secretariate to include Australia and